dsull29/hoops/README.md

-# Hoops - A Roguelike Basketball Career Sim
+# Hoops - A Roguelite Basketball Career Sim

-"Hoops" is an immersive, text-based roguelike simulation game where you navigate the career of a basketball player from high school freshman to professional legend.
+"Hoops" is an immersive, text-based roguelite simulation game where you navigate the career of a basketball player from high school freshman to professional legend.
 Built with React, TypeScript, and Vite, this project leverages modern web technologies to create a dynamic and engaging player experience.

 This project is based on a minimal setup template for React with HMR and ESLint rules.